What Is a Hard Money Lender and Should You Apply?

 3. Bridge financing

 Like hard money, bridge loans are popular in the commercial real estate industry, especially on construction projects.
 Also called bridging loans or bridge financing, a bridge loan is a short-term loan that provides temporary financing while the borrower secures permanent financing.
 Similar to hard money loans, bridge loans usually have terms of 12 months or less.

-Unlike hard money loans, bridge loans have more stringent application processes.
-Also, their LTVs are typically higher than hard money loans, usually around 80 percent.
+However, unlike hard money loans, bridge loans have more stringent application processes.

 Conclusion: Is a Hard Money Lender Right for You?